Oil prices surge 15% after attack on Saudi facilities hits global supply

 “Saudi authorities have claimed to control the fires, but this falls far short of extinguishing them,” said Abhishek Kumar, head of analytics at Interfax Energy in London.

-“The damage to facilities at Abqaiq and Khurais appears to be extensive, and it may be weeks before oil supplies are normalised,” Kumar said.
+“The damage to facilities at Abqaiq and Khurais appears to be extensive, and it may be weeks before oil supplies are normalized,” Kumar said.

 Saudi Arabia is set to become a significant buyer of refined products after attacks on Saturday, consultancy Energy Aspects said in a note.